louisealberti/PeronAPI/README.md

 ### Digital Innovation: Expert class - Developing a People Management System with API REST and Spring Boot

-Live coding where it was developed a basic system for enterprise people management using API REST created with Spring Boot.
+Live coding where it was developed a basic system for business people management using API REST created with Spring Boot.

 The folowing topics were approached: